nvmcommunity/alchemist-restful-api/README.md

 - **2.0.16**: (2024-04-28) Add more tests & fix unexpected behaviors
 - **2.0.17**: (2024-06-14) Fix the incorrect pattern in the field parser
 - **2.0.19**: (2024-06-14) Field parsing syntax supports spaces
+- **2.0.20**: (2024-06-14) Add an additional non-static version of the API class: StatefulAlchemistQueryable

 ## Introduction